Rina Podolsky, MFT Associate

 I have done so many of the things I would like to be doing, that the only thing I can think of is I would be traveling and writing and just enjoying life.
 But I think I would still end up circling back around to wanting to be a therapist.

-Rina is a Marriage and Family Therapist Intern at Estes Therapy in Mission Valley, San Diego.
+Rina is a Marriage and Family Therapist Associate at Estes Therapy in Mission Valley, San Diego.